Local volumes, equisingularity, and generalized smoothability: Volume Stability and the Principle of Specialization of Integral Dependence

 In this section we show how to extend the LVF to the case $\dim Y >1$ under the assumption of volume stability.
 As an application we prove a general version of Teissier's Principle of Specialization of Integral Dependence.

-Let $X \rightarrow Y$ be a family of reduced complex analytic spaces such that $X$ is equidimensional, $Y$ is smooth of diomension one, and the fibers $X_y$ are equidimensional of positive dimension.
+Let $X \rightarrow Y$ be a family of reduced complex analytic spaces such that $X$ is equidimensional, $Y$ is reduced and irreducible, and the fibers $X_y$ are equidimensional of dimension at least $2$.
 Fix a point $y_0 \in Y$.
-Assume $Y$ is contained in a smooth complex analytic space $W$ and
+Assume $Y$ is contained in a reduced and irreducible analytic space $W$ and